Helping 50 million children lead healthier lives by 2030

 When kids grow with sports, not only do they lead a healthier and more active lifestyle - they also learn skills and values that help them succeed in life.
 Well-established Milo grassroots sports programs across the world are helping millions of kids find the sports that they love, and learn important values like teamwork, resilient and leadership.

 In April 2020, with mass gatherings discouraged and sports events cancelled due to Covid-19, Milo Home Ground was launched to keep kids active while at home.
 This digital platform -available today in 17 markets- features a series of sport training videos and tutorials to help build the fundamentals motor skills.

 Nestlé for Healthier Kids school programs

-In collaboration with over 300 partners worldwide, our module specifically designed for schools provides teachers, parents and children with a range of nutrition and physical activities – promoting a healthy lifestyle in the school environment in more than 80 countries.
+In collaboration with local relevant partners, our module specifically designed for schools provides teachers, parents and children with a range of nutrition and physical activities – promoting a healthy lifestyle in the school environment in more than 80 countries.